isomerpages/pmo-nccs/_singapores-climate-action/2c-power-generation.md

 Grid-connected installed solar PV capacity in Singapore has grown significantly to 384.1 MWp as at end Q1 2020.
 This is contributed via the 4,116 installations across Singapore at:

-•	Non-residential private sector
+* Non-residential private sector
-•	Town councils and grassroots units
+* Town councils and grassroots units
-•	Public sector
+* Public sector
-•	Residential estates
+* Residential estates

-**Notable Solar Installations**

-The total installed solar PV capacity in Singapore is currently about 47 megawatt peak (MWp) for both residential and non-residential areas.
-This includes installations at:

-* HDB rooftops
-* Keppel Seghers Ulu Pandan NEWater Plant
-* Resorts World Sentosa
-* GreenPac Pte Ltd
-* Applied Materials Singapore Operational Centre
-* Sheng Siong Supermarket
-* Singapore Sports Hub